 Already signed up for Paribus and looking to earn MORE money?
 Look no further than this post on 6 Easy Ways to Make More Money on Paribus!

 So now that we know what I’m going to cover today, let’s get started!

 What is Paribus

 Paribus is a new service provided by Eric Glyman and Karim Atiyeh, both Harvard Grads.
-This service will automatically track your online purchases (for supported retailers) and if there is a price change they will automatically attempt to submit a price match request.
-If approved by the retailer, you get some money back, and they take a small percent of that refund to support the software.
-And let’s face it, Amazon alone changes prices on MILLIONS of products DAILY!
+This service will automatically monitor your online purchases (for supported retailers) and if there is a price change they will automatically attempt to submit a price match request.
+If approved by the retailer, you get some money back.
+And let’s face it, Retailers change prices on MILLIONS of products DAILY!
 So most likely (and in my case) it won’t take long to earn back some FREE money that you wouldn’t have got back unless you monitored every purchase all the time.
 So what does that mean to me?
 If I can do NOTHING different, and get money back, WHY wouldn’t I sign up!?